lotusnprod/lotus-manuscript/manuscript.md

 For performance reasons, this cleaning step was written in Kotlin and used coroutines to allow efficient parallelization of that process ([src/2_curating/2_editing/organisms/2_translating_organism_kotlin/](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/organisms/2_translating_organism_kotlin/)).
 They were subsequently submitted again to scientific name recognition ([src/2_curating/2_editing/organisms/3_cleaningTranslated.R](http://src/2_curating/2_editing/organisms/3_cleaningTranslated.R)).

-After full resolution of canonical names, all obtained names were submitted to rotl (Michonneau et al., 2016) to obtain a unified taxonomy.
+After full resolution of canonical names, all obtained names were submitted to rotl [@doi:10.1111/2041-210x.12593] to obtain a unified taxonomy.
 From the 88,395 initial "clean" organism fields, 43,936 (50%) canonical names were obtained, of which 32,285 (37%) were uploaded to Wikidata.
 From the 300 initial "dirty" organism fields, 250 (83%) canonical names were obtained, of which 208 (69%) were uploaded to Wikidata.